uber/graph.gl/docs/api-reference/node-style.md

 #### `type` (String, required)

 - `Type` can only be `CIRCLE`, `MARKER`, `RECTANGLE`, or `LABEL`.
 - Different type of layer may requires different properties.
-See more details of each layer type below.
+See more details in the Node style chapter below.

 #### `offset` (null | Array, optional)
 - Default: `null`